Tirzepatide vs Retatrutide 2026: Dual Agonist vs Triple Agonist — Phase 3 Data & Should You Wait? | Luma Health

 Side Effect Profiles: What's Different

 Both drugs share the core GLP-1 side effect profile — nausea, GI symptoms, and injection site reactions that are most prominent during dose escalation.
-The meaningful difference is the glucagon-driven heart rate effect in retatrutide.
+The Phase 3 data have clarified some retatrutide-specific signals beyond the heart rate effect first noted in Phase 2.

 Tirzepatide — Established Safety Profile

-• ● Nausea: similar or slightly higher rate
+• Nausea, diarrhea, vomiting, constipation: similar or slightly higher rates

 Retatrutide's Approval Timeline: The Realistic View